A colostomy is an operation to divert one end of the colon (part of the bowel) through an opening in the tummy.

 - it's a time-consuming process that takes 45 to 60 minutes to complete, usually on a daily basis

-- to achieve the best results, irrigation should be carried out at the same time every day, which could cause you problems when you're away from home on holiday or with work
+- for the best results, irrigation should be carried out at the same time every day, which may be difficult when you're away from home on holiday or with work

 You should be able to return to the diet you previously enjoyed.
 If you previously had a restricted diet, you should be able to reintroduce the restricted foods.